 Your justifiable refusal of an offer of alternative work, followed by dismissal, may, depending on the circumstances, entitle you to look for statutory redundancy or make a claim for unfair dismissal.

 Any offer of alternative work should be given to you in writing and you are entitled to full information concerning the details of the offer.

 You are entitled to a minimum of 2 weeks' written notice of redundancy.
 This notice period goes up depending on the period of service.

 |Over 15 years||8 weeks|

 Notice when on lay-off or short time: If you have been laid off or put on short-time work, this means that your contract of employment is temporarily suspended.
-If your employer then decides to make you redundant, he or she must re-activate your contract in order to dismiss you on grounds of redundancy.
+If your employer then decides to make you redundant, they must re-activate your contract in order to dismiss you on grounds of redundancy.
 When your employer gives notice of redundancy you are entitled to the full notice period.
-If you are made redundant and you are not required to work out your notice you are entitled to payment in lieu of notice which is your normal pay for that notice period.
+If you are made redundant and you are not required to work out your notice, you are entitled to payment in lieu of notice, which is your normal pay for that notice period.

 For example, if you have been on short-time work and your employer then makes you redundant your payment in lieu of notice is based on the hours of work in your contract of employment, not on the short-time hours of work.

 If you are being made redundant, you are entitled to reasonable paid time off in order to look for a new job.
 This right is set down in law in Section 7 of the Redundancy Payments Act 1979.
 (You should note that while the Redundancy Acts have been amended a number of times the provisions as set down in 1979 for time off still remain.

 You are entitled to any holidays that are outstanding or payment in lieu of holidays.